Marchopkins96/-Performance-Footwear/README.md

 ## **Agile Planning**

 This project followed an agile planning approach, based on user stories.
 Each user story was carefully planned and included in a specific iteration.
-To prioritize development tasks, each feature was catergorized as Must Have and Should Have.
+To prioritize development tasks, each feature was catergorized as Must Have, Should Have, Could Have and Wont Have.
 Catergorizing each user story helped determine the importance of each feature.

 View the project board [here](https://github.com/users/Marchopkins96/projects/7).